Obsessed Selena Gomez Fan Tried To Deliver Penis-Shaped Bouquet At Her Doorstep

 An obsessed Selena Gomez fan attempted to hand the singer a penis-shaped flower arrangement at her San Fernando Valley home on Friday morning.

-The gossip site noted that the former Disney star’s security team spotted the 24-year-old obsessed fan and intercepted him before it even gets the chance to hand over his presents to the singer.
+The gossip site noted that the former Disney star’s security team spotted the 24-year-old obsessed fan and intercepted him before it even got the chance to hand over his gifts to the singer.

-Apparently, it was not the first time that the same guy was caught lurking around the singer.
-Sources revealed that Selena’s security team has encountered the same guy in the past.
+Apparently, it was not the first time that the same guy had been caught lurking around the singer.
+Sources revealed that Selena’s security team had encountered the same guy in the past.

-Realizing that it was the same person, Selena Gomez’s security team kicked out the obsessed fan out of the singer’s property before calling the cops to report the incident.
+Realizing that it was the same person, Selena Gomez’s security team kicked the obsessed fan off of the singer’s property before calling the cops to report the incident.

-Interestingly, the police were reportedly aware of the woes even before it was reported.
-According to the gossip outlet, someone from the floral shop has called the authorities and alerted that something didn’t seem right when a man requested for a penis-shaped flower arrangement.
+Interestingly, the police were reportedly aware of the issue, even before it was reported.
+According to the gossip outlet, someone from the floral shop had called the authorities and alerted them that something didn’t seem right when a man requested a penis-shaped flower arrangement.

-In addition, the flower shop’s description of the man who ordered the phallic floral arrangement matched the guy Selena Gomez’s security reported.
+In addition, the flower shop’s description of the man who ordered the phallic floral arrangement matched the guy that Selena Gomez’s security reported.

 The LAPD is now investigating the incident.